dariuszrorat/antiflood/README.md

 records.

 WARNING: The garbage_collect method must be called before count_requests method!
-You can not use probablistic garbage collection method called by random number generation.
+You can not use probablistic garbage collection method by random number generation.

 ## Config